 The frog who appears to be wearing a ninja mask was carved of Picasso marble by Frankie Chattin.
 1.25 by 1.75 inches, $200.
 The amber Mountain Lion is by Rosella and Loubert Soseeah.
 2 inches and $150.
 A white marble eagle by Herbert Halate.
 4 inches and $60.

 The frog was made of a beautiful piece of onyx by Alex Tsethlikai.
 2 inches and $36.
-A wonderstone bear by Ron Lunasee.
+ON HOLD A wonderstone bear by Ron Lunasee.
 2 inches and $45.
 An antler eagle by Elfina Hustito.
 1.5 inches tall. $48.
 This racoon by Enrike Leekya has found a treasure.
 Made of Zuni stone.
 2 inches tall and $60.
+ON HOLD

 A wonderful Picasso marble lizard by Lance Cheama.
 Just over 3.5 inches long. $240.
-The shell mountain with dragonfly is by Clissa Martin, for whom the addition of a dragonfly has become her hallmark.
-2.5 inches long. $60.
+The bald eagle is by Ryan Bobelu.
+2 inches and $60.

 The dolomite badger is by Danette Laate.
 3 inches and $45.
-Here are four frogs by Reynold Lunasee.
-They are all around one inch (give or take a bit) and $42 each.
-They are made of, from left to right: shell, serpentine (SOLD), marble and dolomite.
+Here are two frogs by Reynold Lunasee.
+They are around one inch (give or take a bit) and $42.
+The one on the left is made of dolomite and the one on the right is marble.
 The dinosaur is smiling about something.
-Made of picture rock jasper it stands 1.25 inches tall. $45.
+Made of picture rock jasper it stands 1.25 inches tall.
+SOLD.

-An alabaster bear by Clive Hustito.
-2.25 inches and $48.
+An alabaster bear with a black nose by Delving Leekya.
+Just under 2.5 inches and $50.
 The shell eagle is 2.75 inches long and made by Evalena Boone. $60.
 A sandstone bear by Darrell Westika.
 3.5 inches long and $90.
 Here is a jasper bear bear by Ronnie Lunasee.
 Just under 2.5 inches and $50.

 Claudia Peina made this antler corn maiden.
 2.5 inches tall and $260.
 The elk antler Pueblo maidens were carved by Troy Sice.
 3 inches tall and $375.
 The bear at right, who is clearly ready for a night on the town, was carved of an unusual piece of sodalite.
 Eddington Hannaweeke made good use of the pinkish inclusion in the stone.
 2 1/8 inch tall and $125.

 Two howling coyotes by Jayne Quam, each with inlayed moon and stars.
 The larger one is made of magnesite.
 2 inches tall and $90.
 The smaller one is made of marble.
-1.5 inches and $66, The alabaster bear is also by Loubert and Rosella.
+1.5 inches and $66.
+The alabaster bear is also by Loubert and Rosella.
 1.75 inches and $50.
-The marble skunk is by Garrick Acque.
-1.5 inches and $48.
+The marble pig is by Delvin Leekya.
+2.5 inches and $60.
 Next is a bear by Wilson Romero that measures 4.5 inches and is $60.

 A septarian bear by Todd Westika.
 4 inches and $185.
-The wolf pair was made of onyx by Ed Lementino.
-3 inches long and $54.
+This small shell turquoise turtle is by Bryant Yunie.
+1 inch and $36.
 A Pueblo maiden carved of jet, with a mosaic back, by Chad Quandelacy.
 2/5 inches tall and $300.

 This mountain lion is made of magnasite by Ronnie Lunasee.
 3.5 inches and $60.
 The badger is made of multiple stone inlaid by Jayne Quam.
 1.5 inches and $75.
-A really well made corn maiden by Douglas Martza.
-2 inches tall and $60.
+The bald eagle by Darren Boone is made of jet and shell, and has an inlaid sunface on it’s base.
+1.5 inches and $36.

 An alabaster mountain lion standing on a carved arrowhead by Melvin Sandoval of San Felipe pueblo.
 3.5 inches long and $200.
-Next is a dolomite snake by Kenny Chavez.
-2.5 inches and $36.
+Next is a mother of pearl snake by Andrew Quam.
+3 inches and $50.
 Last is a marble shark by Steven Natachu with inlaid turquoise, spiny oyster shell, and jet.
 3.5 inches and $135.

-The alabaster bear is by Jeff Eriacho.
-1.5 inches and $36.
-Next is a Picasso Marble horned lizard by Mike Coble.
-2.5 inches and $40.
+The dancing bear was made of antler by Claudia Peina.
+1.75 inches and $54.
+Next is a Picasso Marble horned lizard by Tony Mackel.
+Just under 3 inches and $100.
 An onyx bushytail by Lena Boone.
 3 inches and $50.
-Leland Boone made this onyx horse which looks like it’s wearing a saddleblanket.
-3 inches long and $60.
+Herbert Him made this nicely detailed bear with a fish.
+1.75 inches and $90.

-On the left is a shell snake by Todd Poncho.
-4 inches and $30.
-Next is an amber frog by Rosella and Loubert Soseeah.
-Just over 1 inch and $120.
+On the left is a whale made of wormhole jasper by Waldo Davis.
+2.75 inches and $36.
+Next is an onyx horse by Leland Boone.
+3 inches and $60.
 The serpentine swan is by Mike Coble.
 2 inches and $54.
-A picasso marble bear by Darrin Boone.
-1.75 inches and $40.
+A picasso marble eagle by Todd Lowasayatee.
+1.5 inches and $60.

 A small bear pair made by Ed Lementino out of picasso marble.
 1.25 inches and $32.
 Two views of a natural turquoise frog by Brian Yatsattie.
 Just under 2 inches long and $120.

 Yes, a Zuni giraffe made of Zuni stone by Enrike Leekya.
 2.5 inches tall and $70.
-The magnesite elk is by Todd Etsate.
-Just under 1.5 inches and $36.
+The picasso marble javelina is by Bernad Laselute.
+2 inches and $75.
 Two images of a great frog made of antler by Gabe Sice.
 2.25 inches by 2 inches and $370.

 A pipestone javalina by Derrick Kamasee.
 3.5 inches and $60.
 The picasso marble frog on a leaf was carved by Justin Natewa, 2.5 inches long and $48.
 There is some great detail in this picasso marble badger by Bernie Laselute.
 2.5 inches and $75.
 The ladybugs were made of bamboo coral and jet by Reynold Lunasee and Georgette Quam.
 1 inch and $36 each.

 This coiled snake was carved of antler by Carl Etsate.
 1.25 inches and $60.
-The sandstone bear was made by Leland Boone.
-2.75 inches and $60.
+Another ladybug, this one by Clissa Martin.
+1 inch and $36.
 A skunk made from zebra stone by Melvin Sandoval.
 2.75 inches and $120.
 On the right is another amber carving by Rosella and Loubert Soseeah.
 This bobcat is 1.5 inches and $125.

 A sodalite mountain lion by Ronnie Lunasee.
 2.5 inches long and $55.
 The Zuni alligator by Kenny Chavez is made of Picasso marble.
 3 inches and $30.
 The alabaster bunny is by Andres Lementino.
 1.75 inches and $45.
 The bison was carved from marble by Lynn Quam, 2.5 inches and $68.